Wahbanosay

-Wahbanosay's signature, from the text of the Toronto Purchase.

-Wahbanosay (Waabanose in the Fiero spelling, Waubuno as spelt by Jones) (fl.
+Chief Wahbanosay (Waabanose in the Fiero spelling, Waubuno as spelt by Jones) (fl.
 1778 - d.
 1806) was a Mississaugas chief of the Eagle doodem, in the Burlington, Ontario area.
 His Ojibwe name is translated as "Walks in the Dawn" or "Morning Light".

+Life

 Wahbanosay was the negotiator for the Mississaugas of the Gunshot treaty in 1783.
 He was also a signatory to land surrender #8 in 1797 of lands in the Burlington Heights area, the Toronto Purchase in 1805, and Surrender #14, which surrendered additional lands in the Burlington area in 1806.

+He married a Mississauga woman named Puhgashkish and had a daughter, Tuhbenahneequay.
+He also married Naishenum and had a son, Nawahjegezhegwabe (Joseph Sawyer).

 During the 1790s, Wahbanosay worked as a guide for Deputy Surveyor General Augustus Jones, who married his daughter Tuhbenahneequay.
-The couple had two children; John Jones and Peter Jones.
+The couple had two children: John Jones and Peter Jones.